 Typical activities carried out in these areas include:

 • Plaster modelling

 • Ceramic print

 What can students do here?

 What is unusual about the ceramics workshop is that it also houses the studio benches.
 There are nice balances and dynamics of work here.
-We work with plaster/wet clay to hand build and also throw on pottery wheels, and we do a lot of plaster modeling, making models, molds, which then get slip-cast using liquid clay, and this is an important feature of the industrial design process in ceramics.
+We work with plaster/wet clay to hand build and also throw on pottery wheels, and we do a lot of plaster modelling, making models, molds, which then get slip-cast using liquid clay, and this is an important feature of the industrial design process in ceramics.
 We have a print area as well, which is specialized just for ceramics.
-So you can screenprint your own images via colored enamel, and it gets transferred onto a glazed surface, like you see with much tableware.
+So you can screenprint your own images via coloured enamel, and it gets transferred onto a glazed surface, like you see with much tableware.

 What is the most common request you get?

 Fashion students love to come in and make ceramic buttons.
 Jewellery students like to work with porcelain.
 Product Design students like to make ashtrays and Fine Art students like to make Christmas presents.